 Meghan Wenzel, MS

-Meghan is a Researcher and Writer with the Center for Educational Improvement.
+Meghan is a Senior Researcher, Writer, and Co-Editor of HeartMind eNews with the Center for Educational Improvement.
 With a background in developmental cognitive neuroscience and education, Meghan is very interested in early brain development and subsequent school performance and life opportunities.
 She has studied how early life stress negatively impacts the brain and examined how well-designed and timely interventions might alleviate these deficits.

 Meghan studied Cognitive Neuroscience at Brown University and focused on the developing brain and its implications for learning and education.
 She studied Neuroscience and Education during her Masters at Teachers College, where she worked in Professor Kimberly Noble’s lab on Neurocognition, Early Experience and Development investigating how socioeconomic inequality impacts brain development.